pohlm01/master-thesis/4_comparison.typ

 // That are 6 signatures in total and 3 public keys (+1 signature in the `CertificateVerify` if not KEMTLS)

 // Correction: Root certs are typically not sent.
 There may be multiple certificates with the same CN #emoji.face.explode.
-On a large scale, every byte saved during a @tls handshake is a relevant reduction, as the handshakes take place before almost every connection.
+On a large scale, every byte saved during a @tls handshake is a relevant reduction, as a handshake takes place before almost every connection.
 Cloudflare published some notable statistics regarding the number of bytes transferred from server to client.
 Their statistic only considers QUIC connections, as they likely originate from browsers.
 This fits nicely, as the @mtc architecture is mainly designed for browser-like applications as well.